ch4mpy/spring-addons/samples/tutorials/bff/README.md

 As we intend to authenticate users, next thing to check is that authorization-code flow is activated for our clients.

 We'll also need the following configuration on each identity provider:
-- `http://localhost:8080/login/oauth2/code/{registrationId}` is set as authorized post-login URI (where `registrationId` is the key in for the "registration" used by that client in the YAML / properties file)
+- `http://localhost:8080/login/oauth2/code/{registrationId}` is set as "Valid redirect URIs" or "Allowed callback URL" or whatever the OP calls it (where `registrationId` is the key in for the "registration" used by that client in the YAML / properties file)
 - `http://localhost:8080/ui` is set as authorized post logout URI

 Last, the BFF (`http://localhost:8080`) must also be configured as allowed origin.

 Note that you might (should?) activate the `ssl` profile when running the projects.
 If so, replace the `http` scheme with `https` when setting the conf on identity providers (or allow both http and https URLs).
 If you d'ont have SSL certificates yet, you might have a look at [this repo](https://github.com/ch4mpy/self-signed-certificate-generation).

-### 3.2.
-Keycloak Configuration Details
-You might skip this section if you are using another OIDC authorization-server (instead, refer to your provider documentation to implement the prerequisites listed above).

-You could also repeat this secttion in a second realm to implement multi-tenancy with a single Keycloak server (instead of creating accounts on Auth0, Cognito or whatever).

-In administration console, got to `clients`
-- create a new client with `spring-addons-confidential` as `Client ID` and click `Next`
-- enable `Client authentication`, disable `Direct access grants`, enable `Service accounts roles` and click `Save`
-- secret is then accessible from `credentials` tab
-- got to `Settings` tab and set:
-  * `http://localhost:8080/*` and `https://localhost:8080/*` as `Valid redirect URIs`
-  * `+` as `Valid post logout redirect URIs`
-  * `+` as `Web origins`
-- save
+Refer to [tutorials main README](https://github.com/ch4mpy/spring-addons/tree/master/samples/tutorials) prerequisits sections for detailed instructions to prepare your environment.

 ### 3.3.
 The BFF
 As mentioned earlier, we'll use `spring-cloud-gateway` configured as an OAuth2 client with login and logout.